carlosmarcelomorales/Task-e-commerce/README.md

 NOTES:

-At first I started planning the relationship between Product & Seller as a Many-To-Many, but then I simplified because I thought that it would have more sense to control de stock if the product belongs only to one seller.
+- At first I started planning the relationship between Product & Seller as a Many-To-Many, but then I simplified because I thought that it would have more sense to control de stock if the product belongs only to one seller.

+- If there is some error with the mysql container, add 127.0.0.1 mysql to the /etc/hosts